DarrenCooperM/DarrenCooperM/README.md

 <li> love discovering new music across all genres <br/>
 <li> love learning anything and everything <br/>
 <li> Big LOTR fan <br/>

-My ultimate goal is to achieve a WFH job as this will allow me to have more time in my life to do things I want to do.